 - a.
 Academic Credits.
 A student must earn 15 academic credits.
 All courses must be graded A through F; graduate students may not take courses on a pass/fail basis, unless the Assistant Dean approves a course that is offered only on that basis. - b.
 Required Courses.
 All students must complete the required courses for their curriculum track.
-The curriculum is subject to change based on student enrollment rates. - c.
-Transfer Credits.
-At the Assistant Dean's discretion, a candidate for the Graduate-Level Certificate may transfer credits for courses taken at another institution if the courses were completed with a grade of C or better; and the work was completed no earlier than three years prior to the date of matriculation for the graduate degree at Widener University Delaware Law School.
+The curriculum is subject to change based on student enrollment rates.

+- Transfer Credits.
+At the Assistant Dean's discretion, a candidate c. for the Graduate-Level Certificate may transfer credits for courses taken at another institution if the courses were completed with a grade of C or better; and the work was completed no earlier than five years prior to the date of matriculation for the graduate degree at Widener University Delaware Law School.
 The Assistant Dean's decision to grant or deny transfer credit is not appealable.
 No more than three (3) hours of transfer credits can count toward the Certificate.
 Transfer grades will not be counted in computing the student's cumulative grade point average.
 After successfully obtaining the Graduate Level Certificate, a student may transfer all fifteen (15) credits into the Master of Jurisprudence degree.
-Student must submit a new application for admittance. - d.
+Student must submit a new application for admittance to the MJ degree.
+Credits obtained in the graduate certificate program are not transferable to the LLM or JD programs. - d.
 Grade Point Average Requirements.
-The Certificate is awarded only if the student has a cumulative grade point average of 2.0 or greater.
-After completion of each semester, Certificate candidates must have a cumulative GPA of at least a 2.000 in order to continue in the program. - e.
+A cumulative grade point average of 2.0 or greater is required for the award of the Certificate. - e.
 Passing Required Courses.
 A student must earn a C or above in each required course.
 A student who receives a C- or below will be required to retake and pass the course(s) in order to graduate.
 Passing required courses is not a prerequisite to progression to the next semester, however, if a student fails a course which is a prerequisite for an advanced course, the student must successfully complete the prerequisite course before taking the advanced course. - f.
 Elective Courses.
 A student who receives an F in an elective course will be required to either retake the course or take another elective course and pass the course in order to graduate.
 A student will only be permitted to repeat an elective course one time. - g.
 Completion of Degree Requirements.
 All degree requirements must be completed within three years from the date of matriculation to qualify for the Graduate Level Certificate.